JonathanOwen/RepData_PeerAssessment1/PA1_template.md

----
-output:
-  html_document:
-    theme: journal
----

 Activity Monitoring Data
 ========================
 Reproducible Research Peer Assessment 1
 ---------------------------------------

 Jonathan Owen
-April 18th, 2015
+May 17th, 2015

 ## Introduction
-**Activity monitoring devices**, *e.g.*, the *Fitbit*, *Nike Fuelband*, *Jawbone Up*, and upcoming *Apple Watch*, monitor and collect data on the activity and basic vital signs of an individual; the intent being to guide the health improvement efforts of users.
+**Activity monitoring devices**, *e.g.*, the *Fitbit*, *Nike Fuelband*, *Jawbone Up*, and the recent *Apple Watch*, monitor and collect data on the activity and basic vital signs of an individual; the intent being to guide the health improvement efforts of users.
 Despite the popularity and successful use of these devices, much of the data are underutilized.